Mobey-eth/HNG-Ops-Optimizers-Tunneling-Scripts-Stage-6/README.md

 ```
 ---
 ## How the Tunnel Service Works (FOR TUNNEL SERVICE 2)

-The `handle_forwarding.sh` script is designed to facilitate SSH port forwarding by:
+The `tunnel_service_2.sh` script is designed to facilitate SSH port forwarding by:

 - Determining the port on which the SSH server is listening for incoming connections.
 - Outputting a message indicating the port and IP address where the forwarded connections are being directed.